DWI Frequently Asked Questions

 A conviction for DWI results in automatic surcharges on your driver license, and failure to pay them results in your driver license being suspended indefinitely.
 Surcharges range from $1,000 to $2,000 per year for three years, so you wind up paying $3,000 to $6,000, in addition to all the other costs.

 Upon arrest, the person’s car is usually towed and stored.
-Fees range wildly and may reach $500.
+Fees range wildly and may easily exceed $500.
+Storage fees can pile on by the day.

 If the driver’s license (or privilege to get a license) is suspended after an ALR hearing, or if a hearing is not requested, a $125 reinstatement fee is required.

 Bail costs vary greatly, depending on many factors.
 A few very lucky individuals get personal recognizance bonds, which cost nothing but the promise to appear in court.
-However, most people must pay between $50 and $500 to be released.
+However, most people must pay between $50 and $5,000 to be released.
+Felonies can be many thousands of dollars, especially for those with prior criminal records and cases involving death or serious bodily injury.

-Probation fees depend upon length of probation. $25-$60 per month is the statutory range for such fees, so a two-year probation can cost as much as $1,440.
+Probation fees are typically $60 per month, so a two-year probation can cost as much as $1,440.
 Regular conditions of probation include the completion of a DWI education program, costing $70-$300.

 Private counseling or treatment for alcoholism costs thousands of dollars.
 Cheaper government programs may be available.